- Containers should be brushed or rinsed to remove as much

 Sodium hypochlorite: Immerse containers in a fresh solution of diluted bleach (0.525% sodium hypochlorite, Table 1) for a minimum of 5 minutes.
-Solutions must be made fresh daily and replaced if contaminated with substantial amounts of organic debris.
-Chlorine concentrations should be tested before reuse (e.g., using commercial test strips) and should be no lower than 2000 ppm in the solution being used.
-Treatment time should be increased as the chlorine concentration decreases.
+Solutions must be made fresh and replaced if contaminated with substantial amounts of organic debris.
+Chlorine concentrations should be tested before reuse (e.g., using commercial test strips) and should be no lower than 5000 ppm in the solution being used.

 Quaternary ammonium compounds: As discussed in section 1.1.1., these materials must be used at the concentration and exposure time described on the product label.
 Concentration should be tested before reuse (e.g., using commercial test strips) and replenished or replaced in accordance with label specifications to attain the required concentration.
 Exposure times listed on labels are minimums and may not be sufficient to kill all types of Phytophthora spores; check the label for specific efficacy claims.

-Containers are submerged in water that is maintained at 160°F (71 C) or higher for a minimum of 30 minutes.
-After containers are submerged, timing of the treatment period should begin when water temperature throughout the treatment tank has reached the target temperature.
-Container stacking should be loose enough to allow all surfaces to become fully wetted.
+Containers can also be heat treated by submerging them in water that is maintained at 160°F (71 C) or higher for a minimum of 30 minutes.
+Once containers are submerged, timing of the treatment period should begin when water temperature throughout the treatment tank has reached the target temperature.
+Container stacking should be loose enough to allow all surfaces to become fully wetted and avoid air pockets.

 Surfaces and tools should be clean and sanitized before use.
 Tools and working surfaces (e.g., potting benches) should be smooth and nonporous to facilitate cleaning and sanitation.
 Wood handles on tools should be sealed with a waterproof coating to make them easier to sanitize.